clear-nus/ext-sense/README.md

 The datasets are hosted on Google Drive.
 Please download [raw](https://drive.google.com/file/d/update_raw/view?usp=sharing) (~666 MB) and/or [preprocessed](https://drive.google.com/file/d/update/view?usp=sharing) (~684 MB) data with the direct link.

-We also provide script for headless fetching of the required data.
+We also provide scripts for headless fetching of the required data.
 For quick start, please download preprocessed data:

 ``` bash
 bash fetch_data.sh preprocess